What I Keep Witnessing In This Work

 They struggle to rest without guilt.

-They stay in relationships that once felt protective but no longer fit who they are becoming.
+They stay in relationships that no longer fit who they are becoming because change feels unsafe in their nervous system.

-They fear change, visibility, relocation, freedom, success, or uncertainty not because they are incapable, but because some older part of them still associates those things with danger or burden.
+They fear visibility, success, uncertainty, intimacy, or freedom not because they are incapable, but because some older part of them still associates those experiences with danger, overwhelm, loss, or burden.

-And what strikes me again and again is this:
+And what continues to strike me again and again is this:

-When we understand the context, so much behavior suddenly makes sense.
+When we understand the context, so much human behavior suddenly makes sense.

 What Begins To Change

-What moves me most is what happens when people begin to see these patterns clearly — not with shame, but with understanding.
+What moves me most is what happens when people begin seeing these patterns with understanding instead of shame.

 Because when someone realizes: